ApourtArtt/NosTale-PacketLogger/README.md

 There are two easy things you can do :
 1) Change the cryptography
 2) Check for the packet identifier (the first "word" coming from clients).
 Indeed, this software does not have access to the in-game memory, it means that if the client sends a packet to your server with this software, you will receive twice the same packet ID.
 Check for it.

+# Note :
+For now, sending/receiving isn't supported.
+What is missing is the crafting of a TCP packet header.